Troubleshooting the Flow Bar (Desktop) and Flow Bubble (Android)

 To adjust the bubble's size and minimize behavior, go to SettingsBubble Size.
 From there you can set the bubble size and control whether it shrinks when not in use, shrinks to a dot, or minimizes in search fields.

 To change the bubble's transparency, go to SettingsFlow Bubble Opacity.
-Use the slider to set any opacity from 20% to 100% — the bubble updates live as you drag.
-Tap Reset to restore the default 80% opacity.
+Use the slider to set the opacity — the bubble updates live as you drag.
+Tap Reset on either screen to restore the default.

 Tip: If you just completed onboarding, the education cards on the home screen include a short video showing how to resize the bubble.